 While innovation is admirable, there is a reason we have classics that have stuck around for so long, they are tried & true.
 So this year, my goal is to converge innovation with the concept of back to the basics.
 You can’t innovate if you don’t have a solid grasp on the basics.

 My first recipe of 2016, Lemon Poppy Seed Shortbread Cookies, is the quintessential back to basics recipe.
 This simple cookie incorporates classic complimentary flavors, basic ingredients and fundamental techniques.
 I am excited to share this tried and true recipe with you all and start the year off on solid, trusted ground.

 These Lemon Poppy Seed Shortbread Cookies are easy to make, shape and bake, especially once you understand the techniques.
 At their core, shortbread cookies are essentially a combination of just three ingredients.
 Flour, butter and sugar.
-This recipe uses a 4:2:1 ratio (2 cups flour, 1 cup butter, 1/2 cups sugar).
+This recipe uses a 4:2:1 ratio – 2 cups flour, 1 cup butter, 1/2 cup sugar.
 I’ve drafted up detailed instructions in this recipe because I really wanted to share the fundamental steps that make this recipe a classic.

 - all purpose flour – 2 cups

 - unsalted butter at room temperature – 1 cup